annacollins85/graphql-101-workshop/README.md

 # Part 2

+1. Try creating some users
-1. Create a new mutation `createPost` with the required arguments
+2. Create a new mutation `createPost` with the required arguments
-2. Create a resolver for `createPost`.
+3. Create a resolver for `createPost`.
 Make sure to check that an author exists for the author id argument.
-3. If you haven't used an `input` type in the `typeDefs`, refactor your code to use one.
+4. If you haven't used an `input` type in the `typeDefs`, refactor your code to use one.
-4. Test your code by creating some users.
+5. Test your code by creating some posts.
 (Remember, since we are not writing to a database or file, once you refresh the server, the newly created users will have disappeared)
-5. Repeat steps 1 to 4 for `createComment`
+6. Repeat steps 1 to 4 for `createComment`